 This process may feel a little odd for the first minute or so, but after getting used to the feeling of deep breaths, you should actually feel the stress melting away from your body.

 If you have never tried yoga before, just one time a week may be enough to give you incredible physical and mental benefits.
 However, as with any other exercise, the more you do it, the more benefits you will reap.
 Most professionals recommend three to four times a week of regular yoga practice.

 However, after just one yoga session, participants tend to feel lighter and emotionally healthier altogether.
 This makes adding yoga into your regular routine a bit easier as you should feel immediate relaxation.

-If you can’t fit in a 45-minute to 1-hour class four times a week, take a look online for a 10-minute session just before bed or try to do it right when you wake up.
+If you can’t fit in 45-minute to 1-hour yoga classes four times a week that’s great!
+Take a look online for a 10-minute session just before bed or try to do it right when you wake up.
 A short yoga session is better than none at all!